emi2k01/ar-scrapers/README.md

 It works by visiting each anime and comparing the html checksum against a stored one to see if it was already scraped previously to avoid innecessary work.
-An idea would be to process only new anime episodes but video servers in very old episodes so we need to check them all.
+An idea would be to process only new anime episodes but video servers are updated even in very old episodes so we need to check them all anyways.